yoshitomo-matsubara/torchdistill/README.md

-***torchdistill*** (formerly *kdkit*) offers various state-of-the-art knowledge distillation methods and enables you to design (new) experiments simply by editing a yaml config file instead of Python code.
+***torchdistill*** (formerly *kdkit*) offers various state-of-the-art knowledge distillation methods and enables you to design (new) experiments simply by editing a declarative yaml config file instead of Python code.
 Even when you need to extract intermediate representations in teacher/student models, you will **NOT** need to reimplement the models, that often change the interface of the forward, but instead specify the module path(s) in the yaml file.
 Refer to [this paper](https://github.com/yoshitomo-matsubara/torchdistill#citation) for more details.

-In addition to knowledge distillation, this framework helps you design and perform general deep learning experiments (**WITHOUT coding**) for reproducible deep learning studies. i.e., it enables you to train models without teachers simply by excluding teacher entries from a yaml config file.
+In addition to knowledge distillation, this framework helps you design and perform general deep learning experiments (**WITHOUT coding**) for reproducible deep learning studies. i.e., it enables you to train models without teachers simply by excluding teacher entries from a declarative yaml config file.
 You can find such examples below and in [configs/sample/](https://github.com/yoshitomo-matsubara/torchdistill/tree/main/configs/sample/).

 ## Forward hook manager